webdew-logo-new_v2-1-1

 HubSpot is following a similar strategy.
 They don’t have an over-the-top landing page design, no beating around the bush.
 It’s no secret that HubSpot has a plethora of features and services to offer.
 However, rather than putting all those services up on their landing page, they have kept their landing page minimalistic.

-Instead of getting into great detail about how various industries can use their product, HubSpot created one short landing page to direct every visitor into their own customized demo.
+Instead of getting into great detail about how various industries can use their product, HubSpot created one short landing page to direct every visitor to their own customized demo.
 Incredible, right?

 This kind of landing page design is suitable for all those organizations that have multiple services to offer and whose client base is not restricted to a particular category.
 Because no one wants to see a cluttered landing page, irrespective of how many services you have in store.